-Note: While abstinence is glossed over, an entire section is devoted to helping students "examine the indicators ... to negotiate a safe and comfortable sexual relationship."
+While abstinence is glossed over, an entire section is devoted to helping students "examine the indicators ... to negotiate a safe and comfortable sexual relationship."
 (Vol. 2, pg.
 92)

-10. PROMOTES TRANSGENDER IDEOLOGY
+10. PROMOTES GENDER CONFUSION

 Promotes affirmation of and/or exploration of diverse gender identities.
-May teach children they can change their gender or identify as multiple genders, or may present other unscientific and medically inaccurate theories.
-Fails to teach that most gender-confused children resolve their confusion by adulthood and that extreme gender confusion is a mental health disorder (gender dysphoria) that can be helped with mental health intervention.
+May teach children they can change their gender or identify as multiple genders, or may present other unscientific and medically inaccurate gender ideologies.
+Fails to teach that most gender-confused children resolve it by adulthood and that extreme gender confusion is a mental health disorder (gender dysphoria) that may be helped with therapy.